 - When planning what you want to do in London, be sure to consider attractions that are not covered by the London Pass, such as the British Museum (free!), Victoria & Albert Museum (free!), London Eye, Madame Tussaud’s, etc. Plan your days so that you can maximize your London Pass days and visit the rest of the attractions on your list on other days that do not take away from getting the most out of your Pass.

-- Be sure to make sure you pick up the free London Pass Guidebook or use their online website or app.
+- Be sure to pick up the free London Pass Guidebook or use their online website or app.
 In addition to the information provided about all the covered attractions, the guidebook also includes information about using public transportation, a metro map, suggested London walks, and useful area contact information.

 - One can spend a lot of time traveling from one part of London to another, so try to group together attractions that are near each other or are well connected by public transit lines to get the most of your time.
 The London Pass Guidebook lists both the near public transit stops and the London borough in which each attraction is located (e.g., Westminster, Camden, Greenwich) to help you with planning.